-In July 2005, the Company received an order from the Texas Utility Commission allowing it to implement a CTC which will collect approximately \$596 million over 14 years plus interest at an annual rate of 11.075 percent (CTC Order).
+In July 2005, the Company received an order from the Texas Utility Commission allowing it to implement a CTC designed to collect approximately \$596 million over 14 years plus interest at an annual rate of 11.075 percent (CTC Order).
 The CTC Order authorizes the Company to impose a charge on retail electric providers (REPs) to recover the portion of the true-up balance not covered by the financing order.
 The CTC Order also allows the Company to collect approximately \$24 million of rate case expenses over three years without a return through a separate tariff rider (Rider RCE).
 The Company implemented the CTC and Rider RCE effective September 13, 2005 and began recovering approximately \$620 million.
 Effective September 13, 2005, the return on the CTC portion of the true-up balance is included in the Company's tariff-based revenues.
-During the three and six months ended June 30, 2006, the Company recognized approximately \$18 million and \$35 million, respectively, in CTC operating income.
-As of June 30, 2006, the Company had not recorded an allowed equity return of \$241 million on its true-up balance because such return is being recognized as it is recovered in the future.
+During the three and nine months ended September 30, 2006, the Company recognized approximately \$14 million and \$44 million, respectively, in operating income from the CTC.
+Additionally, during the three and nine months ended September 30, 2006, the Company recognized approximately \$4 million and \$10 million, respectively, of the allowed equity return not previously recorded.
+As of September 30, 2006, the Company had not recorded an allowed equity return of \$237 million on its true-up balance because such return is being recognized as it is recovered in the future.

 Certain parties appealed the CTC Order to the 98th District Court in Travis County.
-In May 2006, the district court issued an order reversing the CTC Order in three respects.
+In May 2006, the district court issued a judgment reversing the CTC Order in three respects.
 First, the court ruled that the Texas Utility Commission had improperly relied on provisions of its rule dealing with the interest rate applicable to CTC amounts.
 The district court reached that conclusion on the grounds that the Texas Supreme Court had previously invalidated that entire section of the rule.
 Second, the district court reversed the Texas Utility Commission's ruling that allows the Company to recover through the CTC the costs (approximately \$5 million) for a panel appointed by the Texas Utility Commission in connection with the valuation of the Company's electric generation assets.
 Finally, the district court accepted the contention of one party that the CTC should not be allocated to retail customers who have switched to new on-site generation.
-The Company and CenterPoint Energy disagree with the district court's conclusions and in May 2006 appealed this decision to the court of appeals and, if required, plans to seek further review from the Texas Supreme Court.
-The Company's brief was filed in the court of appeals in August 2006.
+The Company and CenterPoint Energy disagree with the district court's conclusions and in May 2006 appealed the judgment to the court of appeals and, if required, plan to seek further review from the Texas Supreme Court.
+All briefs in the appeal have been filed.
+The Company has requested oral argument, but no date has been set.
 Pending completion of judicial review and any action required by the Texas Utility Commission following a remand from the courts, the CTC remains in effect.
 The 11.075 percent interest rate in question was applicable from the implementation of the CTC Order on September 13, 2005 until August 1, 2006, the effective date of the implementation of a new CTC in compliance with the new rule discussed below.
 The ultimate outcome of this matter cannot be predicted at this time.
 However, the Company does not expect the disposition of this matter to have a material adverse effect on the Company's or CenterPoint Energy's financial condition, results of operations or cash flows.